If you're thinking of selling up, these pet-peeves could send prospective buyers running in the opposite direction...

 3. No video

-Since lockdown began, we've had to find alternatives to face-to-face interactions, from Zoom calls to virtual tours, and it looks like video is here to stay when it comes to property listings – 79% of buyers stated that listings with no videos of the house are another major frustration.
+Since the pandemic began, we've had to find alternatives to face-to-face interactions, from Zoom calls to virtual tours, and it looks like video is here to stay when it comes to property listings – 79% of buyers stated that listings with no videos of the house are another major frustration.

 2. Dull description